Jimmy’s take on his mom’s spaghetti and meatballs recipe is packed with fresh flavors and makes excellent leftovers.

 - One at a time, add the whole peeled tomatoes, squeezing each tomato in your hand over the pot before gently dropping it in.
 Once all the tomatoes are in, pour the remaining liquid from the can into the pot and stir.

-- When the sauce has reduced and taken on a dark red color, take the pot out of the oven and throw out the carrot, onion halves, bay leaves, and basil stems.
+- When the sauce has reduced and taken on a dark red color, take the pot out of the oven and use a slotted spoon or wire spider to remove and discard the carrot, onion halves, bay leaves, and basil stems.
 Stir in chopped basil and parsley.
 Add salt and pepper to taste.

-- Add onion, garlic, parsley, basil, ground meat, breadcrumbs, parmesan cheese, egg, salt and pepper to a large bowl.
+- Combine ground meat, onion, garlic, parsley, basil, breadcrumbs, parmesan cheese, egg, salt and pepper in a large bowl.
 Mix with your hands just until combined.
 Do not overwork it.

 - Shape golf ball sized meatballs and arrange them in rows on an aluminum foil-lined baking sheet.
 Bake for 20 minutes.

-- Submerge sausages in the sauce for 20 minutes at medium-low heat.
+- Heat spaghetti sauce on the stove until warmed through.
+Submerge the sausages in the sauce for 20 minutes at medium-low heat.